 There are upwards of 130,000 Ethiopian Jews living in Israel today, most of them refugees or their descendants, brought there in a series of covert rescue missions in the 1980s and 1990s.
 Fleeing famine, civil war and murderous rebels in Ethiopia, these “Beta Israel” Africans crossed into Sudan in the hope of immigrating to Israel under the Jewish Law of Return.
 But thousands died of illness, starvation or were killed in refugee camps in the custody of the hostile Sudanese military regime.

 The Mossad (Israeli Intelligence) came up with an ingenious plan that involved leasing a strategically located abandoned seaside hotel as a front and staging area.
 Undercover agents ran it by day and evacuated the Ethiopians at night.
-The riveting story of the “Operation Brothers” missions plays out in “The Red Sea Diving Resort,” premiering on Netflix July 31.
+The riveting story of the “Operation Brothers” missions plays out in the Ethiopian Jewish history movie, “The Red Sea Diving Resort,” premiering on Netflix July 31.